OfficeDev/outlook-dev-docs/docs/rest/compare-graph-outlook.md

 ---
-title: Compare Microsoft Graph and Outlook endpoints | Microsoft Docs
+title: Compare Microsoft Graph and Outlook endpoints
 description: Compare the differences between Graph and Outlook APIs.
 Learn which endpoint is the best fit for your scenario and how to translate between them.
 author: jasonjoh